 Getting Started - If the idea of walking into a gym or aerobics class is just too intimidating for you, take a deep breath and relax.
 There are other options.

 - Walking is one of the best activities and it costs you nothing.
 You just need to don a pair of comfortable walking shoes and you’re good to go.
 Walking improves your general fitness level, strengthens muscles and serves as a good cardio endurance exercise.

 - Swimming and water sports can be incredibly fun and swimming is also a way to stay healthy.

 - Bicycling and hiking will help you reconnect with nature.
-If you’re not an outdoors person, take the kids or grandkids along so that they can enjoy the countryside, while you get some much needed entertainment.
+If you’re not an outdoor person, take the kids or grandkids along, so that they can enjoy the countryside, while you get some much-needed entertainment.

 Types of Exercises for Seniors

 There are various types of exercise and different approaches to exercise for seniors.
 Some of these include: